-An IHSS provider is someone who gets paid to provide services to a person who receives in-home supportive services under the IHSS program.
-If you want to become an IHSS provider, you must complete all of the steps outlined below within 90 days from the date you began the process before you can be enrolled as a provider and receive payment from the IHSS Program for providing services.
-These steps do not need to be done in any particular order.
-If you believe you have a criminal arrest and/or conviction within the previous ten years, no matter how minor, you should begin the process with Step 2 because you only have 90 days to complete all of the steps and it may take longer for the California Department of Justice (DOJ) to review your criminal history and provide the county with your Criminal Offender Record Information.
+An IHSS provider is someone who gets paid to provide services to a person who receives in-home supportive services under the IHSS Program.
+If you want to become an IHSS provider, you must complete all of the steps outlined below before you can be enrolled as a provider and receive payment from the IHSS Program for providing services.

 STEP 1.
-Complete and sign the IHSS Program Provider Enrollment Form (SOC 426) and return it in person to the County IHSS Office or IHSS Public Authority.
+Complete and sign the IHSS Program Provider Enrollment Form (SOC 426), and return it in person to the County IHSS Office or IHSS Public Authority.

 - Get a blank copy of the SOC 426 from the County IHSS Office or Public Authority.
 Read the information carefully before you complete the form. - Complete the SOC 426 form and answer all questions completely and truthfully.
-You must report if you have been convicted of any crimes that would not allow you to provide services. - Bring a valid photo ID issued by a U.S. federal or state government agency or by a federally-recognized Native American or Alaskan Native tribal organization AND an original Social Security card or replacement card issued by the Social Security Administration. - The information you provide on the SOC 426 will be verified by a criminal background check by the DOJ.
+You must report if you have been convicted of any crimes that would not allow you to provide services. - Bring a U.S. government issued picture ID AND an original Social Security card.
+If you do not have a Social Security card, you may show the original official letter from the Social Security Administration (SSA) showing your Social Security number (SSN). - The information you provide on the Provider Enrollment Form (SOC 426) will be verified by a criminal background check by the California Department of Justice (DOJ).
+The criminal background check is required to be a provider (See Step 2).